 - Invoice Reprint

-When either of the part number lookup options is chosen, the part number, description, SOH, and current retail price of this part number are displayed in the search box header.
+When any of the part number lookup options is chosen, the part number, description, SOH, and current retail price of this part number are displayed in the search box header.

 The function of the Quantity field remains unchanged.
-A negative quantity returns the product to the store (all three radio button modes).
-A positive quantity buys product FROM the store (Invoice mode only).
+A negative quantity returns the product to the store (all four radio button modes).
+A positive quantity buys product from the store (Invoice mode only).

 How to process a return by using a barcode on a receipt